koor-tech/koor/SECURITY.md

 The role of Fix Lead should rotate round-robin across the PST.

-Note that given the current size of the Rook community it is likely that the PST is the same as the "Fix team."
+Note that given the current size of the Koor Storage Distribution community it is likely that the PST is the same as the "Fix team."
 The PST may decide to bring in additional contributors for added expertise depending on the area of the code that contains the vulnerability.